sharkdp/latex-report/README.md

 ./latex-report/bootstrap.sh main
 ```

 Here, `main` is the name for the main file of your report (without ending).
 The bootstrap script creates the main LaTeX file as well as two directories `fig` for figures and `dist` for LaTeX output files.
 It also creates a new git repository for the report with an initial `.gitignore` file.
+The `latex-report` subfolder will be handled as a git submodule.

 Compilation
 -----------